In Sixth Form girls can study French, German and Spanish

 The course will help you to develop your general study skills, but most of all you will learn to communicate at a higher level in the language that you have chosen.
 You will also learn much more about a wide range of aspects of the society or societies in which the language is spoken.

 You will be able to listen to, and understand, contemporary spoken language and answer questions on what you have heard.
-The passages will be taken from a range of sources such as news reports on the radio or TV, weather forecasts, announcements, interviews and discussions.
+The passages will be taken from a range of sources such as foreign films, you tube clips, news reports, music, etc.

 Speaking and Writing